suabochica/nodejs-course/my-notes/S09-notes.md

 ssh-keygen -t rsa -b 4096 -C "youremail@domain.com"
 ```

 The SSH key needs to be configured to be used for new SSH connections.
-Firs. ensure that the SSH agent is running.
+First ensure that the SSH agent is running.
 You can do that using the command below.

 ```
 eval "$(ssh-agent -s)"